 All students are expected to conduct themselves as responsible adults, to attend classes regularly, and to maintain a satisfactory level of academic achievement.
-International College of Beauty Arts and Sciences reserves the right to suspend or dismiss any student who:
+International College of Beauty Arts and Sciences reserves the right to suspend or dismiss any student who

-- Displays conduct that the faculty and administration determines to be detrimental to fellow students, other individuals, the community, or the College, as addressed in the conduct policy of this catalog. - Uses or is under the influence of alcoholic beverages or illegal drugs on or adjacent to International College of Beauty Arts and Sciences premises. - Fails to maintain satisfactory academic progress. - Fails to meet the college's attendance policy or standards. - Fails to meet financial obligations to the institution. - Fails to comply with federal software piracy statutes forbidding the copying of licensed computer programs.
+- displays conduct that the faculty and administration determine to be detrimental to fellow students, other individuals, the community, or the College, as addressed in the conduct policy of this catalog. - uses or is under the influence of alcoholic beverages or illegal drugs on or adjacent to International College of Beauty Arts and Sciences premises. - fails to maintain satisfactory academic progress. - fails to meet the college's attendance policy or standards. - fails to meet financial obligations to the institution. - fails to comply with federal software piracy statutes forbidding the copying of licensed computer programs.